 If you have a property which is in a poor state of repair, or undergoing substantial refurbishment work or structural alterations, the Council will have to charge you for it unless the Valuation Office Agency (VOA) deletes it from the Council Tax list.
 However the VOA will only do this if it is derelict and uninhabitable, or if the work is substantial and the property is being rebuilt or structurally altered.
 The VOA has produced a factsheet on this - go to External links for a link to their factsheet.

 Unoccupied but furnished properties

 Until 01.04.13, councils had to apply a minimum of 10% discount to these properties.
 However, Council Tax law has now changed so that councils are no longer obliged to grant any discount at all.
 From 01.04.13, Leeds gives no discount for an unoccupied but furnished property, so the owner is liable for the full Council Tax from the date a furnished property becomes unoccupied (but see the explanation at the top of this page about who is classed as 'the owner').
 A furnished property which is not being used as anyone's sole or main residence is regarded as 'unoccupied but furnished'.

-Please note: there is no right of appeal to the Valuation Tribunal about the council’s decision not to allow a discount for empty properties in Leeds.
+Please note: there is no right of appeal to the Valuation Tribunal about the council’s decisions relating to empty properties in Leeds.